 Each of the two courses are split into two exams that consist of a calculator and non-calculator paper.
 Each paper is 1 hour and 45 minutes and there is now coursework.

 There are three tiers of entry; higher, intermediate and Foundation.
 As a general rule the majority of pupils are expected to take Higher level or intermediate.

 Homework is set using online tools such as SPARKS Maths for lower school and Mathswatch for upper school.
 The department also gives information to pupils and further written homework using Google Classroom.

 Login and passwords are required for the above allowing work to be done securely online.

 It is essential that pupils bring the correct equipment including a scientific calculator and we would recommend a Casio model.
 This is important because there is only enough time to teach one calculator method and if your pupil has a different model then it can lead to confusion.

 Other equipment that is needed is a protractor, ruler, sharp pencil and rubber.

-The department don’t use a specific text book but would recommend getting a revision guide and revision workbook.
-One of the best revision strategies is to use the revision DVD that can be ordered during Year 10.
-This contains video clips to aid revision.
+The department doesn’t use a specific text book but would recommend pupils in upper school purchasing revision cards.
+One of the best revision strategies is to use the cards to access videos and extra questions.

-Most of the syllabus will be covered in Year 10 and the Autumn term and this will allow plenty of time for Past paper practice which is essential for maximizing grades.
+Most of the syllabus will be covered in Year 9 and 10 and the Autumn term of Year 11.
+This will allow plenty of time for targeted revision and past paper practice which is essential for maximizing grades